RobRendell/gTove/README.md

 The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

-* Starting a gesture on a mini with locked position, or when the GM is not connected, controls the camera instead.
-* Lock the position of a mini that is attached to a mini whose position is locked.
-* Allow attached pieces to be made "ungrabbable", making them ignore gestures - useful with large templates attached to minis.

 ## Plans/TODO

 ### Bugs